railson-ferreira/scrollable_list_tab_scroller/README.md

 # scrollable_list_tab_scroller

-Customizable Flutter widget which synchronize ScrollView with tabs.
+Customizable Flutter widget that synchronizes a scrollable list of grouped items with tabs.

-Create custom tabs which synchronize with inner ScrollView.
+Create custom tabs that synchronize with inner ScrollView.
 The tabs follow the index of scroll view and vice-versa.

 ![Demo](https://media.giphy.com/media/EVBb61Y6XgbRMmhaqU/giphy.gif)